egorsmkv/simple-django-login-and-register/README.md

 #### A Production server

+- The systemd uses as a process control system.
+You can use [supervisord](http://supervisord.org) or another software.
+- The gunicorn uses as a WSGI server.
+You can use [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) or another software.
-The nginx uses as a proxy server for our application.
+- The nginx uses as a proxy server for the application.

 ##### If you have the `systemd` on your server